-- Generally vote AGAINST or WITHHOLD votes from any non-independent director who serves as board chairman. - Generally vote AGAINST or WITHHOLD votes from a CEO who is also serving in the role of chairman at the same company. - Generally support shareholder proposals calling for the separation of the CEO and chairman positions. - Generally support shareholder proposals calling for a non-executive director to serve as chairman who is not a former CEO or senior-level executive of the company.
+- > Generally support shareholder proposals calling for the separation of the CEO and chairman positions. - > Generally support shareholder proposals calling for a non-executive director to serve as chairman who is not a former CEO or senior-level executive of the company.